 Once you’re registered, you then need to visit your local health centre (centros de saude), where you’ll be assigned to a doctor (read more about registration at a health centre, or see the SNS’s site in Portuguese).
 When registering at the health centre, you’ll need to take your social security card and passport and residence permit.
 You’ll then be given a temporary registration certificate, before being sent a healthcare card (cartão do utente), which you should carry at all times and allows you to receive discounted healthcare.

 If you haven’t yet received your residence permit, you can get a certificate from your local Junta de Freguesia confirming more than 90 days of residence in Portugal.
-You can show this, along with other necessary paperwork such as your ID, tax number and proof of address, to your local health centre to get your healthcare number (numero utente).
+Show this, along with the necessary paperwork, to your local health center to get your healthcare number (numero utente).

 Portugal’s health insurance system covers most medical treatments except for dental care.

-If you don’t qualify for the state healthcare system, you will need to consider private health insurance in Portugal if you want to be covered.
-With the state healthcare service relatively cash-strapped and sometimes with long waiting lists, private health insurance in Portugal is gradually growing in popularity.
-Some people also opt for supplementary private insurances, such as dental insurance or vision insurance.
+If you don’t qualify for the state healthcare system, you’ll need private health insurance in Portugal.
+The government’s healthcare suffers from funding shortages and long waiting lists.
+As a result, private health insurance in Portugal is growing in popularity.
+Some also opt for supplementary private insurances, such as dental or vision.

-As in many other countries, private healthcare typically offers shorter waiting times, better facilities, wider choice and more opportunity to be seen by a specialist who speaks your language.
-Although in major cities and resort towns there are plenty of English-speaking doctors, this isn’t always the case if you live in a more rural or remote areas.
+Private healthcare typically offers shorter waiting times, better facilities, wider choice, and less language barriers.
+Although many English-speaking doctors are available in major cities and resort towns, this isn’t always the case if you live in a more remote areas.

-Private health insurance in Portugal is widely available from both well-known international private insurers and local private insurance companies.
-You can use comparison websites to search the range of health insurance companies in Portugal, although quotes vary wildly depending on the level of coverage and most providers can’t give you an accurate policy quote until you fill out a health questionnaire or undergo a health check.
+Private health insurance in Portugal is widely available from well-known international private insurers and local private insurance companies.
+Use comparison websites to search the range of health insurance companies in Portugal.
+Quotes vary wildly depending on the level of coverage; most providers can’t provide an accurate policy quote until you fill out a health questionnaire or undergo a health check.

-Before signing up for private health insurance in Portugal, you should check your policy to note any clauses giving insurers the right to cancel or increase your insurance charges once you reach a certain age, for example, 70 years old; to change a policy or take out new insurance at the age of 65 or 70 can be considerably difficult or expensive.
-Additionally, many Portuguese private insurers only offer policies for people aged under 55, so if you’re older you may need to get cover from an international insurer.
+Before signing up for private health insurance in Portugal, check your policy to note any clauses giving insurers the right to cancel or increase your rates once you reach a certain age.
+Changing a policy or taking out a new policy after retirement age is considerably more difficult and expensive.
+Additionally, many Portuguese private insurers only offer policies for people aged under 55; if you’re older, you may need to get cover from an international insurer.

-In popular expat areas, it’s possible to get advice from English-speaking insurance specialists who compare private health insurance products on your behalf.
-If you already have private insurance in another country, or even expat insurance or international insurance, you can also look into extending your existing private health insurance to include coverage for Portugal.
+It’s possible to get advice from English-speaking insurance specialists who compare private health insurance products on your behalf.
+If you already have private insurance in another country, consider extending your plan to include coverage for Portugal.